pombredanne/centidb/docs/index.rst

     :hidden:
     :maxdepth: 2

-`centidb` is a tiny database that provides a tradeoff between the minimalism of a key/value store and the convenience of SQL.
-It wraps any store that provides an ordered-map interface, adding features that often tempt developers to use more complex systems.
+`centidb` is a tiny database that offers a compromise between the minimalism of a key/value store and the convenience of SQL.
+It wraps any store providiing an ordered-map interface, adding features that often tempt developers to use more complex systems.

 Functionality is provided for forming ordered composite keys, managing and querying secondary indices, and a binary encoding that preserves the ordering